Soccer on CBS Sports

-Soccer on CBS Sports is a number of television programs that have aired soccer matches in the United States on CBS, CBS Sports Network, and Paramount+ (formerly CBS All Access).
+Soccer on CBS Sports is a number of television programs that have aired soccer matches in the United States on CBS, CBS Sports Network, Paramount+ (formerly CBS All Access) and CBS Sports Golazo Network.
 These matches are from International, European, and American competitions.

 Current programming

 UEFA club competitions

-In November 2019, CBS acquired rights to UEFA club competitions, including the UEFA Champions League, Europa League, for three seasons beginning in the 2021–22 season, replacing Turner Sports.
-The package would center around the CBS All Access (now Paramount+) subscription service, which carries all matches lives, with selected matches to be carried by the main CBS network.
+In November 2019, CBS acquired rights to UEFA club competitions, including the UEFA Champions League, Europa League, and UEFA Super Cup for three seasons beginning in the 2021–22 season, replacing Turner Sports.
+The package would center around the CBS All Access (now Paramount+) subscription service, which carries all matches live, with selected matches to be carried by the main CBS network.
 CBS Sports Network largely carries The Golazo Show on matchdays, a "whiparound" show that airs goals and important moments from all matches in a broadcast window.
 Its name is a reference to "CBS Sports Golazo", the branding used by the network on social media to promote their men's soccer programming.
 CBS's studio coverage for the Champions League is produced from IMG's studio in Stockley Park, London in association with network-owned Channel 5.

 During the suspension of the 2019–20 season due to the COVID-19 pandemic in Europe, Turner Sports dropped out of its contract with UEFA.
 CBS would pick up the remainder of the contract and begin its coverage early, beginning from the remaining round of 16 matches in August 2020.
+On August 19, 2022, UEFA extended the deal with CBS until 2030.

 National Women's Soccer League

 On March 11, 2020, the NWSL announced that it has entered into a three-year media agreement with CBS Sports and the video game-oriented streaming service Twitch.
 For the 2020 NWSL season, CBS Sports will broadcast 87 matches (including the playoffs) split between CBS, CBS Sports Network, and CBS All Access in Canada and the United States, with the exact distribution among the channels subject to change, while Twitch will stream an additional 24 matches for free.
 Twitch will also become the NWSL's international media rights holder and stream all matches outside Canada and the United States for free.

+On November 9, 2023, the NWSL announced a new multi-year deal with CBS Sports.
+On CBS and streaming on Paramount+, CBS Sports will air at least 10 regular season matches, one quarterfinal, one semifinal, and the championship.
+Eight matches will air exclusively on CBS Sports Network.

 CONCACAF

-Paramount+ will offer more than 200 matches from the CONCACAF region, airing English-language rights of Nations League Finals in June 2021 including United States matches, and CONCACAF Men's and Women's World Cup qualifiers, except USA and Mexico home matches.
+Paramount+ will offer more than 200 matches from the CONCACAF region, airing English-language rights of Nations League Finals in June 2021 including United States matches, and CONCACAF Men's and Women's World Cup qualifiers, except U.S. and Mexico home matches.